 The only people who don't know that nightclub owner Johnny Kelly is really mob boss Johnny Dangerously are his mother and baby brother.
 This is explained to Johnny by the Pope.

 In Hot Fuzz, everyone besides Angel already knew that "Cousin Sissy" was an Embarrassing Nickname for Simon Skinner, who practiced ballet in his youth.
+He's doesn't even seem to be actually embarrassed by it.

 In Great Expectations, Pip confides in Herbert about his love for Estella, to which Herbert replies, "Exactly.
 Well?"
 When Pip asks him how he knew, Herbert exclaims, "Told me!
 You have never told me when you have got your hair cut, but I have had senses to perceive it.
 You have always adored her, ever since I have known you.
 You brought your adoration and your portmanteau here, together.
 Told me!
 Why, you have always told me all day long."
 Unlike most other examples on this page, Pip feels relieved instead of annoyed that his secret was known all along.